 There are also a number of strategies you can use to boost your confidence and stay calm.

-Counselling and Psychological Services and Disability Services offer advanced techniques and extra support services, including workshops and consultations.
+Counselling and Psychological Services and Inclusion and Disability Services offer advanced techniques and extra support services, including workshops and consultations.
 Adjustments, such as a separate room or extra time to sit the exam, may be arranged if required.